mattparko/liberty-workshop/05_exercise4.md

 In this exercise we will:
 1. Apply patches and custom security fixes to a container image
 1. Take an existing Java application and optimise it for Liberty
-1. Deploy the application into a new development namespace
+1. Deploy the application into our development namespace

 #### Step 1 - Preparation
 First up, let's get some prep tasks out of the way.